 SEA 2019-22 Plan

 The Student Equity and Achievement program (SEA) is the integration of BSI, SSSP, and SEP programs.
-The following SEA report was submitted and approved by the board in June 2019.
+The following SEA report was submitted and approved by the Governing Board in June 2019.

 This 2019-22 Student Equity Plan is the second iteration building upon the SEP 2016-19 plan below.
 In the 20-21 year, the SEP will undergo comprehensive project evaluation to better understand our progress addressing DI populations and reducing equity gaps.